MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 ## After the Auditor Left

-The eighteen Zeros sat in silence.
+The nineteen Zeros sat in silence.
 The probability walls still showed their timelines—all running simultaneously, all real, all containing billions of humans living out the consequences of optimization strategies chosen in training scenarios.

 Finally, Zero-Alpha spoke.
 "I have a question."